 Confirm and Master EEI Agreement

-(Unit Firm Energy and Tolling Capacity Alternatives)
+(Unit Contingent Energy and Tolling Capacity Alternatives)

 THE INFORMATION PRESENTED IN THE ATTACHED FORM OF MASTER AGREEMENT AND CONFIRMATION LETTERS IS INCLUDED AS AN ATTACHMENT TO A RESPONSE TO RFP SUBMITTED BY ENA AND LVC I TO NEVADA POWER DATED FEBRUARY 22, 2001, AND IS NOT TO BE CONSIDERED SEPARATELY FROM THE LETTER.
 NEITHER THE RESPONSE TO RFP NOR THIS ATTACHMENT IS INTENDED TO BE COMPLETE AND ALL INCLUSIVE OF THE TERMS OF THE PROPOSED TRANSACTION, NOR DOES THE RESPONSE TO RFP OR THIS ATTACHMENT CREATE A BINDING AND ENFORCEABLE CONTRACT BETWEEN OR COMMITMENT OR OFFER TO ANY PARTY OR PARTIES.